Galaktoboureko: History

 The earliest known references to this dessert date back to the Byzantine period, highlighting the historical importance of milk and semolina in ancient Mediterranean culinary traditions.
 Ancient Greek cuisine included a similar dish called plakous, made with honey, cheese, and wheat.
-Filo entered Greek cuisine later, during the Ottoman period.
+Filo, a culinary invention originating in Ancient Greece was adopted by Ottomans during the Ottoman period.
+According to tradition, Galaktoboureko originated in the wealthy Greek areas of West Minor Asia and in particular Smyrna.

 The Turkish version of the dessert was registered in 2019 as a geographical indication by the Turkish Patent and Trademark Office under the name "Hopa Laz Böreği".